European Trip - 2001

 photo - Pont du Gard

-9/16 Sunday - Took a train from Arles to Nice (via Marseille).
-Arrived at Nice in the early
+9/16 Sunday - Moving day.
+Train from Arles to Nice (via Marseille), arrived at Nice in the early

 afternoon.

-- Strolled Promenade des Anglais, tried French crepe by street vendor, visited Nice's landmark hotel -
+- Strolled Promenade des Anglais, tried French crepe, visited Nice's landmark hotel -

 Along Nice promenade, and Hotel Negresco